Emma May Laney: Personal life

 Laney traveled and studied in Europe during some of her summers.
 She retired in 1956, and moved to Denver, Colorado, to live with her sister Lula.
-Another sister, Corinne, was dean of women and a Latin professor at Berry College before her death in a car accident in 1936.
+Another sister, Corinne, was dean of women and a Latin professor at Berry College before she died in a car accident in 1936.
 Laney died in 1969, in Denver, at the age of 82.